 As a group, we became involved with the Fountainbridge Canalside Initiative Meanwhile Site, where we worked on the final stages of the Wikihouse built there.
-This led to our involvement with Baltic Street Adventure Playground and their Wikihouse, which we have recently finished cladding.
+This led to our involvement with Baltic Street Adventure Playground and their Wikihouse, which we clad in February 2017.

 Individually, we have a range of experience from community-focused workshops to commercial architecture schemes, as well as exhibitions and events.
 We draw from this breadth of experience in order to meaningfully engage with communities.

 Through the support of ESALA Projects, we have secured the use of an office in the Architecture School, where we’re working on activities with the school, as well as autonomous projects.

 The University of Edinburgh, ESALA Projects, Baltic Street Adventure Playground, Scottish Architecture Fringe Festival, Youth Vision, Wikihouse, Hidden Door Arts Festival, BAM Construction, CMS Cladding, Superpower Agency, Boom Saloon, Edinburgh Printmakers, Pig Rock Bothy – National Galleries of Scotland